zspri/overwatch.py/docs/api.md

 # Utilities

+   All of these methods are found in `overwatchpy.Utils`

 | Method                     | Description                                    | Returns            |
 | -------------------------- | ---------------------------------------------- | ------------------ |
 | get_abilities_from_json(a) | Gets a `list` of `Ability` from a JSON source. | `list`             |